 I'm just preparing you.

-It's not gonna be fun.
+It's not going to be fun.

-And a lot of people are using again the masks, et cetera.
+And a lot of people are using, again, the masks, et cetera.

 It's not going to be a new normal.

-We agree with the Congressional Budget Office, the fourth quarter, which is October, November, December, the whole second half, we're gonna see tremendous growth that will spill over into 2021.
+The fourth quarter, which is October, November, December, the whole second half, we're going to see tremendous growth that will spill over into 2021.

 That's all true.